bhattacharya-a-bt/bhattacharya-a-bt.github.io/contact/index.md

 as a graduate student in GSBS, a postdoctoral researcher, or research scientist/associate, send an email to [abhattacharya3@mdanderson.org](mailto:abhattacharya3@mdanderson.org) with a CV and a brief blurb about your research interests and goals!

-**Open Postdoctoral Scholar position**

-We are currently looking for a Postdoctoral Scholar focusing on statistical genomics and molecular epidemiology.
-[Click here to learn more.](https://bhattacharya-lab.com/images/Postdoc_MDAndersonEpi_BhattacharyaLab_Fall2023.pdf).
-If interested, email [abhattacharya3@mdanderson.org](mailto:abhattacharya3@mdanderson.org) with a cover letter, CV, and information for 2-3 references if interested.

 {%
   include button.html
   type="email"